 In this tutorial, you will learn how to configure reverse DNS in your dedicated server.

 Step 1: Log in to your My.snel.com client area

-You can manually configure your reverse DNS settings in our client area.
+You can manually configure your reverse DNS settings in your My.snel.com client area.

-- Click on the service for which you would like to manage reverse DNS settings:
+Go to https://my.snel.com/clientarea/ and click on the service of which you would like to configure the reverse DNS settings:

 Step 2: Go to IP Management

 More and click on

 IP Management in order to change the reverse DNS.

 Edit next to the desired IP address.

 Assign the IP address in the corresponding reverse DNS entry and click